danielcregg/dc-labs/shopping-cart-lab.md

 **Prerequisites:**

-* A Virtual Machine running a LAMP stack hosting an index.php website.
+* A Virtual Machine running a LAMP stack.
 * Basic understanding of command-line interfaces.

 **Procedure**